basmaadrii/ptc_android_test/README.md

     - It's a loading page to request and save some configurations to be used.

 2. The search page:
-    - It's a page that allow submit a query to get a result, like Google Search.
+    - It's a page that allow the submission of a query to get a result, like Google Search.

 3. The result list page:
     - It's a page that shows the query and respective result, like Google Search.
-    - For each result item should be displayed this information:
+    - For each result item, the following should be displayed:
         - Image;
         - Name and brand;
         - Price, old price and discount;